robiulhr/hashnode/clhy7afl706v2g7nvaje1hs1i.md

 });
 ```

-Here are the benefits that we are getting from **forEach javascript**:
+Here are the benefits that we are getting from forEach method in JavaScript:

 * `Cleaner Syntax`: In the example, forEach provides a cleaner syntax compared to traditional `for loops`.
 The callback function focuses on the action to be performed on each element (`console.log(element * 2)`), without the need for manual index management or loop control.